michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0059.md

 - v: provide relief for
 - v: set straight or right
 ### Family
-remedy: remedial, remediate, remedied, remedies, remedying+;irremediable: irremediably;remediable: irremediable;remedial: remedially;remediate: remediable, remediated, remediation;remedied: unremedied
+- remedy: remedial, remediate, remedied, remedies, remedying+
+- irremediable: irremediably
+- remediable: irremediable
+- remedial: remedially
+- remediate: remediable, remediated, remediation
+- remedied: unremedied
 ### Examples
 - To remedy that, he sometimes groups a few of them together.
 - Whether the change will bring fresh remedies to the southern African country’s economic woes is open to question.